mjb3/Discuit.jl/docs/src/examples.md

 $z = \frac{\bar{\theta}_{i, \alpha} - \bar{\theta}_{i, \beta}}{\sqrt{Var(\theta_{i, \alpha})+Var(\theta_{i, \beta})})}$

+Geweke statistics are computed automatically for analyses run in Discuit and can be accessed directly (i.e. `rs.geweke`) or else inspected using one of the built in tools, e.g:

 ```@repl 1
 plot_geweke_series(rs)
 ```

-The results of MCMC analyses can also be saved to file for analysis in the companion [R package](https://mjb3.github.io/Discuit/).
+Note that the results of MCMC analyses, including Geweke statistics, can be saved to file for analysis in the companion [R package](https://mjb3.github.io/Discuit/).
 In Julia, run:

     print_mcmc_results(rs, "path/to/mcmc/data/")